3SConsult/PT3S/sphinx_docs/developers.rst

       git push origin master

 .. note::
     If you want to push multiple commits back to back, keep in mind that the PT3S GitHub repository uses :ref:`github-workflow-label` that might require you to fetch after committing to certain directories.
-These workflows can automatically author commits, so fetching ensures you have the latest changes.
+Because workflows can automatically author commits, so fetching ensures you have the latest changes.
 Alternatively you can check the :ref:`current-workflow-label` utilised by the GitHub Repository and whether the might be triggered by your commit.

 .. _command-collection-label: